ceo-nada/my-workbench/README.md

 # my-workbench
-An epicure dining at Crue
+An epicure dining at Crue\n
-found a rather large mouse in his stew.
+found a rather large mouse in his stew.\n
-Cried the waiter, "Don't shout and wave it about, or the rest will be wanting one too!"
+Cried the waiter, "Don't shout\n and wave it about,\n or the rest will be wanting one too!"\n